bilgino/angularforddd/README.md

 **» Mapper pattern**<br/>

-A domain layer in the frontend ensures that business behavior works.
+A domain layer in the frontend architecture ensures that business behavior works.
 With higher functional ability using rich domain models, we must take the mapper pattern into consideration.
 A common practice for the reason of typesaftyness is to declare interfaces in support of plain JavaScript object literals.
 In the context of "mapping", it's important to make a clear distinction between the typing system and the data structure of models.